-Diana Lang Baltimore, President & Founder
+Diana Lang, President & Founder

-As the founder and executive director of The National Center for Adoption, Diana Lang Baltimore hopes to educate others about adoption terminology, the adoption processes and the positive aspects of adoption that can enhance the well-being of children and families.
+As the founder and executive director of Iowans for Adoption, Diana Lang hopes to educate others about adoption terminology, the adoption processes and the positive aspects of adoption that can enhance the well-being of children and families.
 Adopted at birth, Baltimore is in reunion with her birth family members.
 Her birth father was also adopted.
 She is a proud mom of two children—Blake and Danielle.
 Blake is biologically-related to her and she adopted Danielle six months after her birth.
 Diana earned her B.S., M.S. and Ph.D. from Iowa State University.
 Her desire to educate others about adoption stems from her experiences as an adoptee, an adoptive parent and an adoption researcher.
 She interviewed and surveyed numerous individuals who have been involved in the adoption process.
 The majority of individuals who participated in her research indicated a need to educate others about adoption as a positive parenting option.

 Bill Pearce, Vice President

-Bill Pearce is the co-director of Adoption Associates of Iowa and is certified as an Iowa Adoptions Investigator.
+Bill Pearce is the co-director of Adoption Associates of Iowa and is certified as an Iowa adoptions investigator.
 Adopted by his stepfather at the age of 15, Pearce began to support adoption at a young age.
 He held numerous professional seminars on child development, juvenile justice, family dynamics and adoption issues.
-Pearce earned his B.A. and M.A. in Sociology at Drake University.
+Pearce earned his B.A. and M.A. in sociology at Drake University.
 He has been married for 56 years and has two children and three grandchildren.
 Pearce worked in Juvenile Court for 25 years and served as the Iowa Court System unofficial lobbyist.
 He free-lanced as a writer, investigated contested custody cases, managed a psychiatric clinic and now owns a secular, adoption agency.
 He is the co-author of Scruffy Shares a Secret, an illustrated storybook about young children of alcoholics and the co-author of Tough-Minded Parenting.
 Pearce has an understanding of individuals with problems, families as systems, formal organizations, budgets, policy and law.

-Natalie Liedman, Marketing Coordinator
+Natalie Mahoney, Marketing & Technology Coordinator

 Michelle Vogel, Treasurer